 Point of comparison: Save your money

-Our survey revealed that 30% of people sometimes compare providers before transferring cash.
-Americans could save significantly by comparing money transfer providers every time they transfer money out of the country.
+We found that 32% of people still only sometimes compare providers before transferring cash.
+Americans could save significantly by comparing money transfer providers every time they transfer money out of the country by using a money transfer comparison like the one offered at finder.com.

 Some providers charge no transfer fee, while others charge a flat $5 to $10 fee per transfer.
 For instance, transferring $5,000 to Mexico — the country to which Americans transfer the most money — could mean the difference of hundreds of pesos, depending on the provider.